 If you are considering an undergraduate Nursing degree, enrolling in Army ROTC will enhance your leadership skills and critical thinking abilities and may provide financial support to help you accomplish your professional goals.

-Army ROTC students who receive a scholarship or enter the Army ROTC Advance Course (Junior and Senior Year) must agree to complete a period of service with the Army.
+Army ROTC students who receive a scholarship or enter the Army ROTC Advanced Course (Junior and Senior Year) must agree to complete an eight year period of service with the Army.